-After we lose a loved some of us withdraw because we’re “not very good company”.
-We are depressed and lonely and people try like crazy to cheer us up.
+After we lose a loved one, some of us withdraw because we’re “not very good company”.
+We are depressed and lonely ..and people try like crazy to cheer us up.
 Caring about a grieving person can be tiring.
-However, if I want them back I need to invest care and concern especially when they seem stuck in their grief.
+However, if we want them back, we need to invest care and concern ..especially when they seem stuck in their grief.

 Please read this thoughtful article from Next Avenue.

 What Not to Say: “You should go out and enjoy yourself more often…”

 Large group activities or entertainment shouldn’t be the only solution for loneliness, said Paul Falkowski, founder and executive director of Omaha-based Community 360, a nonprofit that recruits and trains trusted volunteers to visit older adults in nursing homes.